 Fees are used to support subsidized public transportation services negotiated with the County of Kaua'i that allows student fee payers unlimited bus rides in exchange for payment of the mandatory fee amounts as negotiated.

-This two year public transportation program will take into effect for all registered students during the following semesters:
+This public transportation program will take into effect for all registered students, pending approval.